 - Long Way of Opening (LWO).
 The distance between the inside edges between bond strands when measured across the long diamond diagonal.
 Like with SWO, the difference between LWO and LWD is that LWO measures open space only, while LWD measures to the center of a bond strand.
 In the diagram above, the LWO would be 1".

 - Strand Thickness.
 A measure of the thickness of a strand of expanded metal.

 - Strand Width.
 How wide a strand of expanded metal is.

 Measuring Expanded Metal Mesh

-For example, larger LWOs and SWOs mean that the holes in the mesh are larger, which improves air flow for the expanded metal mesh basket.
+For example, larger LWOs and SWOs mean that the holes in the mesh are larger, which improves air flow for the expanded stainless steel mesh basket.
 On the other hand, thicker and wider strands tend to be stronger than thinner strands.

 Comparing LWO and SWO against LWD and SWD helps to confirm the width of metal strands and overall open space of the mesh.
 For example, if the SWD and LWD of the mesh is 0.5” and 1”, and the SWO and LWO is 0.4” and 0.8”, then the width of the bond should be approximately 0.2” x 0.4”.
 This would provide a strand width of 0.1”.
 This would also create an open space of roughly 0.5 inches squared for each opening in the mesh.

 The choice to determine which expanded metal grating to use will depend on your application.
 Since standard expanded metal has a slightly rounded surface, it may be more useful for part-washing applications where there needs to be no residue from runoff.